azatuni/sem-ver-sh/README.md

   - *perf:* or *perf(some text|scope here):*
   - *test:* or *test(some text|scope here):*
   - *chore:* or *chore(some text|scope here):*
+Pattern word for minor and patch version could starts with capitale letter or be fully capitalize.
+They should put at the begining of the commit title.

-Commits with other titles'll have no any affect in Semantic Versioning and just will be added in "Other" section of release note(changelog).
+Commits with other titles will have no any affect in Semantic Versioning and just will be added in "Other" section of release note(changelog).
 ## Options
 For script usage run:
 ```